Skip to main content

 User journeys can be configured in Silktide to automatically fill out user web forms, including login forms.
 These are programmed as a series of manual steps, similar to Selenium.
 For example: click a field, enter a value, and submit a form.

-Some technical considerations about authenticating with a user journey:
+Some technical considerations about authenticating with a user flow:

 • Silktide tests web pages using a headless Chrome browser.
 This means we run the web page JavaScript, AJAX, and so on as a user would.

-• Parts of your page are referenced via selector (for example input[name=login]), so a predictable selector must exist for your user journey to work.
+• Parts of your page are referenced via selector (for example input[name=login]), so a predictable selector must exist for your user flow to work.

 • Although we support some conditional logic, non-linear authentication forms are generally not feasible, for example, "enter the nth digit of your password", CAPTCHAs, and so on.